Luton library closures announced due to £1.5m funding cut

 Ms Appleton said the exercise showed 86.6% of Luton people will still live within a mile of a library - compared to 88% at the moment - and more than 41% of users at the affected libraries already use other libraries.

-"The Home Library Service will continue to supply books, audio books, music and DVDs to the elderly and those with disability/mobility problems, direct to their doors," she said.'Not listening'
+"The Home Library Service will continue to supply books, audio books, music and DVDs to the elderly and those with disability/mobility problems, direct to their doors," she said.

 Library campaigner Doreen Steinberg, who collected a 10,000-signature petition to keep Wigmore Library open, confirmed she had sent the council a formal complaint saying the consultation was "flawed".